 Does bed bug mattress cover work?

-The bed bugs mattress only helps to prevent bed bugs to enter in the mattress but it could not kill the bed bugs.
+The bed bugs mattress only helps prevent bed bugs from entering the mattress, but it could not kill the bed bugs.

 What do bed bug shells look like?

 Bed bugs are insects and have a skeleton on the outside of their body, and like all other insects, a bed bug must shed its skin to grow.